Frequently Asked Questions

 I would encourage you to take the time to put some seed on a piece of plain white paper and use a magnifying glass to see their wonderful variety of shape and size.
 Even more amazing is looking at them under a microscope at x20 magnification – this is how I check and identify seeds – tiny round seeds that look the same to the naked eye can be from several different species and will have a very different appearance when magnified x20.
 At this magnification they can be seen for what they are, some of Mother Nature’s incredibly beautiful designs!

 Do not cover with soil.
 Don’t worry about birds eating your wild flower seeds, I have never found them to be a problem as the seeds are too small, some grass seeds may be taken but this will not affect your final wild flower lawn or meadow appearance.
-However if you have a lot of rabbits and are doing a relatively small wild flower area then do protect the area from the rabbits as they love young seedlings and will eat them before you even notice your seeds have germinated.
+However if you will have wild rabbits entering the seeded area then do protect it from them i.e. fence them out using rabbit netting, as they love young seedlings and will eat them before you even notice your seeds have germinated and you will end up with very few wild flower species or large bare areas.

 When will the wild flowers appear?
 If you sow in the spring you should see germination within a few weeks depending upon the levels of warmth and moisture in the soil.
 There will then be a succession of different species germinating throughout the following weeks and months.
 If you sow between September-February most of the annuals will germinate from April (although Corncockle can germinate soon after sowing if the weather is not too cold and will happily survive the winter).
 The large assortment of perennial wild flower species in my mixtures will germinate a month or two later than the annuals with germination continuing throughout the year.
 Although the annuals will flower fully in the first year (from May onwards) and some of the perennials too (from late June onwards), many of the perennials spend their first year bulking up their leaf growth and root structure and so the colourful display you will see throughout the first year will be mostly coming from the annual wild flowers.
 It is from April of the second year when your wild flower area will burst into perennial bloom, with different species flowering en masse from early April right through until October and even November.